 One of SLE102, SLE136, SLE103 or plus two level 2 units

-1 x 2 hour class per week, 6 x 3 hour practicals per trimester, 1 x half day excursion per trimester (weather dependant).
-Cloud (online) students are expected to attend 15 hours of intensive classes/practicals run on the Burwood campus.
+Campus: 1 x 2 hour class per week, 6 x 3 hour practicals per trimester, 1 x half day field trip per trimester (weather dependant).

 This unit provides students with an opportunity to study deep-time aspects of the biological and environmental sciences.
 Class include: